-This is going to be my second Valentine’s day as a single person, having had a girlfriend previously for almost 7 years.
-My last relationship was also my first relationship, and I’ve been out of touch with the dating scene.
-In some sense, I’m a newbie to the dating scene, just like how many of my peers are new to investing.
+This is going to be my second Valentine’s day as a single person, having previously had a girlfriend for almost 7 years.
+My last relationship was also my first relationship, and so in some sense, I’m a newbie to the dating scene, just like how many of my peers are new to investing.

-My first thought of getting into the dating game again was to outsource the work, and hope for the best.
+My first thought when I got into the dating game again was to outsource the work, and hope for the best.

 The hands off approach: